-Polymeric sand can be used for various projects, though it is mostly required for compacting pavers and keeping them in place.
+Polymeric sand can be used for various projects, but it is mainly required for compacting pavers and keeping them in place.
 It is swept into the gaps between the pavers, which are then compacted to ensure the sand is distributed easily.
 The sand is then swept away from the top of the pavers, and water is added, making the sand harden.

 1. Builder’s Sand

-Builder’s sand is the most common replacement for polymeric sand, as it is easy to access and not expensive.
+Builder’s sand is the most common replacement for polymeric sand, and it is easy to access and affordable.
 It is used heavily in construction projects, hence its name.
-Because this sand is very coarse, you will need to use it regularly.
+Because the sand is very coarse, you must use it regularly.
 You’ll have to reapply it for years as it settles.
-It is very cheap, so this won’t put you out too much trouble.
+It is very cheap, so multiple applications will not cost much.

-Furthermore, this sand is often significantly affected by animals and plants.
-For example, ants seem to love this sand and will carry it away.
-Typically, this isn’t an issue as there aren’t enough ants to make a dent in the sand.
-In some areas, this can be a problem.
-Plus, it attracts sands to your pavers, which may cause issues.
+Furthermore, builder’s sand is often affected by animals and plants.
+For example, ants love it and will carry it away.
+Typically, this isn’t an issue since there aren’t enough ants to make a dent in the sand.
+In some areas, it can be a problem.
+Plus, it attracts ants to your pavers, which may cause issues.

-Weeds can also grow in the sand, so they will need to be pulled out regularly.
+Weeds can also grow in the sand and must be pulled out regularly.
 Larger weeds can disrupt the sand with their roots.
 However, plants may also prevent erosion, so many people see them as a good thing.

 Cement may be a reliable option if you want a material that will stay put.
-Cement doesn’t erode or anything of that sort.
-Once it’s there, it is there.
-It’s a trendy choice for keeping just about anything in place, including pavers.
+Cement doesn’t erode, and it’s a trendy choice for keeping just about anything in place, including pavers.

 To use cement with your pavers, you’ll need to lay down a cement base and then push the pavers into it.
-Once the pavers are there, they are there.
+Once the pavers are placed, they cannot be removed without a jackhammer.
 You must get them in the right place the first time.
-You will not be able to get them back up.

-Cement is very stable – more stable than most other options.
-For this reason, it is a reliable option if stability is essential to you.
-However, you can’t precisely re-add cement whenever it starts to wear-and-tear.
-Instead, you’ll have to redo the whole thing.
-This is one of the severe downsides of cement.
-The pavers will likely stay in place for an extended period.
+Cement is more stable than most other options.
+For this reason, it is a reliable material if stability is essential to you.
+However, you can’t precisely re-add cement whenever it wears out.
+Instead, you’ll have to redo the whole project.
+This is one of the downsides of cement, but the pavers will likely stay in place for an extended period.

 If you only want the cement to fill the holes between the pavers, you can pour the cement between the pavers.
-This is a bit more time consuming and requires a lot of patience, but it can be another good option.
-This will not create such a solid surface, so there isn’t as much cement involved.
+This is a bit more time-consuming and requires a lot of patience, but it can be another good option.
+It will not create an entirely solid surface, so there isn’t as much cement involved.

 Cement is inexpensive and one of the more prevalent alternatives to polymeric sand.
-However, it does take a bit more skill to use, as you won’t get a do-over.
+However, it does take a bit more skill to use since you won’t get a do-over.

 3. Stone Dust

 Stone dust is a by-product of crushed stone like gravel.
-It is all the very tiny pieces that don’t make it into the completed product.
-This by-product can be beneficial when you’re doing paver projects, as it is a rougher version of sand.
-Besides just being an alternative to polymeric sand, stone dust can also be used in landscaping and paving driveways.
+It’s composed of tiny pieces that don’t make it into the completed product.
+This by-product can be beneficial for paver projects, as it is a rougher version of sand.
+Besides being an alternative to polymeric sand, stone dust can be used in landscaping and paving driveways.
 It is a versatile “waste product.”

 The dust is very easy to lay as a flat surface for pavers.
 You can apply multiple layers to ensure that it will last for an extended period.
-You can also use it as a filler between the stones and prevent weeds from growing in that area.
-It makes your patio look neat and tidy with little continued effort on your part.
+You can also use it as a filler between the stones and prevent weeds from growing.
+It makes your patio look neat and tidy and is easy to work with.

 4. Plain Sand

-When using an alternative to polymeric sand, you may find yourself with a considerable amount of questions.
-We’ll answer some of those questions below so you can choose the best alternative for you (or skip choosing an alternative altogether).
+When using an alternative to polymeric sand, you may have many questions.
+We’ll answer some of the questions below so you can choose the best alternative for you (or skip choosing an alternative altogether).

 Can you make your polymeric sand?

-Not from scratch.
-Some companies do sell polymeric sand concentrated, which you mix with regular sand or some other product.
-However, you do have to purchase the concentrate.
-You can’t make polymeric sand easily from stuff that is accessible to most homeowners.
+Some companies sell polymeric sand concentrated, which you mix with regular sand or other products.
+However, you have to purchase the concentrate.
+You can’t make polymeric sand easily from anything accessible to most homeowners.
 For this reason, choosing an alternative rather than trying to make your own is a more straightforward option.

 Does polymeric sand wash away?

-This sand includes chemical binders that harden when water is added.
-When you use this sort of sand, you add water to it to harden it.
-This prevents the sand from washing away and also keeps the weeds and ants away.
+Polymeric sand includes chemical binders that harden when water is added.
+When you use it, you add water to it to harden it.
+This prevents the sand from washing away and keeps the weeds and ants away.

 This is one of the main benefits of polymeric sand when compared to many of the alternatives.